 Personal Protective Equipment

-All persons entering the shop and yard area are required to wear safety equipment as laid down by the Occupational Health and Safety Regulations which includes the following, but are not limited to, hard hat (CSA Code Z94.1), safety glasses (CSA Code Z94.3), steel-nose boots (CSA Approved) and hearing protection when necessary.
+All persons entering the shop and yard area are required to wear safety equipment as laid out in the Occupational Health and Safety regulations which include the following but are not limited to, hard hat (CSA Code Z94.1), safety glasses (CSA Code Z94.3), steel-nose boots (CSA Approved), and hearing protection when necessary.
 Anyone found in either of these areas without wearing the required equipment will be asked to leave and will not be permitted to re-enter until the proper equipment is worn.
-Students are not permitted to wear white hard hats.
+Students are not permitted to wear white hats.

 The occupational health and safety committee is an advisory team of management and worker representatives whose primary role is to assist CMC in creating and maintaining health and safety in the workplace.
 The committee is responsible for monitoring the health, safety, and welfare of the workers, students, as well as other members entering the workplace.

 The goal of the OH&S committee is to promote and monitor the internal responsibility system by encouraging employers and workers to resolve health and safety concerns reasonably and on their own, with minimum third-party intervention.
 A key role of the committee is to identify health and safety concerns and initiate workable solutions to improve the quality of life for workers and students of CMC that is conducive to learning.